The Fiery Furnaces: History

 The band released their fifth LP, entitled Bitter Tea, in April 2006.
 In interviews they stated that the album was influenced by the sound of synthpop group Devo, and Eleanor Friedberger stated the album was "definitely the poppiest thing we've done."

 Matthew Friedberger released Winter Women and Holy Ghost Language School in August 2006, two separate albums which were packaged as a double album.
-According to a press release, Winter Women is "intended to be a summer record, full of memorable, catchy, and un-ironic pop songs," while Holy Ghost Language School is like "Faust, the Residents, or the most 'out' moments of Brian Eno's solo records."
 Eleanor appeared on neither album and Matthew did not tour in support of his solo releases.

 The band did a short tour in October and November 2006, supported by San Francisco experimental rock band, Deerhoof.
 This tour saw Matthew on keyboard, Eleanor on vocals, Jason Loewenstein on wah-wah pedaled guitar, Bob D'Amico on drums and the addition of Michael Goodman on percussion.
 The songs had a tropical/salsa feel to them, and most of the tracks from Bitter Tea were played as one long song, lasting 30 minutes—a medley format the band previously used while promoting Blueberry Boat.

 In June 2007, it was announced in The Chicago Reader that the band had signed with Chicago label Thrill Jockey and their album Widow City was later released on October 9, 2007.
 Unlike their two previous efforts, this album lacks a central concept and has a 70s album rock feel.
 The band toured in support of the album throughout the later months of 2007 and early 2008.
 A live compilation album, Remember, was released on August 16, 2008.

 The band's seventh studio album I'm Going Away was released in the US on July 21, 2009, on Thrill Jockey and the UK on August 24, 2009.
 A second album, Take Me Round Again, which presents many of the same songs from "I'm Going Away" in a new way, was released on November 10, 2009.
 These tracks were made individually by Mathew and Eleanor, resulting in some overlap.
 These songs have the same lyrics as "I'm Going Away", but consist of completely new instrument and vocal recordings that give a new take on the same material.